 The plan also includes unlimited data sharing via mobile hotspot, but speeds are capped at 5Mbps.
 Calling and texting to Canada and Mexico are also included in Visible’s plan.

-Visible’s most affordable plan costs $30 per month for one line with taxes and fees included.
-Visible now also offers a new plan, called Visible+, that’s $45 per month for a single line.
+Visible’s most affordable plan costs $25 per month for one line with taxes and fees included.
+Visible also offers a premium plan, called Visible+, that’s $45 per month for a single line.

 With the Visible+ plan, you’ll get everything included with the original Visible plan plus the following extras: